 How to help your baby to feed from a bottle

 Feeding is a perfect opportunity to help you and baby form a close loving connection, so here are a few pointers to get you into the swing of things:

 - To help your baby feel safe and loved, always hold your baby close to you and look into their eyes when feeding.

 - Try to hold your baby fairly upright, with their head supported in a comfortable, neutral position.

 - Hold the bottle horizontal to the ground, tilting it just enough to ensure your baby is taking milk, not air, through the teat.
 Babies feed in bursts of sucking with short pauses to rest.
 In this position, when your baby pauses for a rest the milk will stop flowing, allowing him to have a short rest before starting to suck again.

-- Brush the teat against his lips and when he opens his mouth wide with his tongue down, help him draw the teat in.
+- Brush the teat against their lips and when they open their mouth wide with their tongue down, help them draw in the teat.

 - You will see bubbles form in the bottle as your baby feeds.
-If you can’t see any bubbles, break the suction between his tongue and the teat from time to time by moving the teat slightly to the side of his mouth.
+If you can’t see any bubbles, break the suction between their tongue and the teat from time to time by moving the teat slightly to the side of their mouth.
 You should then see bubbles rushing back up into the remaining milk.

-- Interrupting the feed from time to time also gives your baby a chance to register how ‘full’ (satisfied) he is, and control his intake.
+- Interrupting the feed from time to time also gives your baby a chance to register how ‘full’ (satisfied) they are and control their intake.

 We also came across this wonderful “Guide to bottle feeding” leaflet with information from UNICEF that gives information on:

 - How often should I feed my baby?

 - How will I know if my baby is hungry?